JacekAmbroziak/ParallelWordCount/README.md

 `com.jacek.wordcount.Main` assumes a list of text files as program arguments

-`com.jacek.wordcount.MainDirExt` assumes 2 arguments: a root dir to search for text files and an extension such as `.txt`
+`com.jacek.wordcount.MainDirExt` assumes 2 arguments: a root dir to search for text files and an extension such as `txt`

+### How to run

+1. it is easy to run all classes from Intellij IDEA
+2. otherwise build a fat jar with `sbt assembly`, then
+3. eg. `java -cp /tmp/sbt/WordCount/scala-2.12/WordCount-assembly-0.1.jar com.jacek.wordcount.MainDirExt /opt/projects/WordCount .java`

 ## Text tokenization